 - DomCop: A platform designed to help users find valuable expiring domain names.
 It offers a comprehensive database of domains that are nearing their expiration date or have already dropped.

-- SnapNames: A leading platform in the domain aftermarket, SnapNames specializes in the resale of expiring and deleting domain names.
+- SnapNames: A leading platform in the domain aftermarket, SnapNames specializes in reselling expiring and deleted domain names.

 - RecentlyExpiredDomains: Showcases a curated list of recently expired domains with notable backlinks.